mcletshacks/NoName-Tickets/readme.txt

 ========================

 channels:
-  logs        - ID of the channel where the bot logs startup and ticket creation / close. transcripts - ID of the channel where closed ticket transcripts are sent.
+  logs        - ID of the channel where the bot logs startup and ticket creation / close transcripts - ID of the channel where closed ticket transcripts are sent

 roles:
-  support-role - ID of the staff role to be pinged in new tickets and is able to use close and request-close. media-rejected - ID of the role users get when staff denies their media applcation (also makes them not be able to make another application) media-accepted - ID of the role users get when staff accepts their media applcation (also makes them not be able to make another application)
+  support-role - ID of the staff role to be pinged in new tickets and is able to use close and request-close media-rejected - ID of the role users get when staff denies their media applcation (also makes them not be able to make another application) media-accepted - ID of the role users get when staff accepts their media applcation (also makes them not be able to make another application)